-- Loosen the brake switch lock nut while restraining the other one. - By turning adjusting nut, pull outward the switch to turn the light on or push inward to turn it off.
+- Loosen the brake switch lock nut while restraining the other one. - By turning adjusting nut, pull the switch outward to turn the light on or push inward to turn it off.

 Tighten the lock nut while restraining the other one.
 Recheck brake light operation.